 #3 – Liquidity

-Liquidity is also really important.
+Liquidity is also really important when applying for a commercial real estate loan.
 For a $1,250,000 loan, if covering the $250,000 down payment exhausts all your liquid cash, Michael said, “the lenders will look upon that as a little weary because you have no cash left.
 They don’t like to see someone use up all their cash after a closing and then not have anything for an emergency, such as a $10,000 to $20,000 deductible for an insurance claim.”